My mother named me Phillippa, meaning 'lover of horses'

 - Horse Sport Ireland Coaching Certificate

-By establishing multi-level communication we relax both the horse and rider.
 My holistic approach includes the whole life of the horse – Care, Training and Well-Being.
-Together this can achieve a better understanding and connection with your equine partner.
+Together we can achieve a better understanding and connection with your equine partner.